withaspirit/Elevator-Simulation/README.md

       - DOORS_INTERRUPTED occurs when the Doors are interrupted while closing.
     * Faults are tested using the ElevatorFaultTest file.
     * Added multirun configuration as well as FloorSubsystem, ElevatorSubsystem, and Scheduler configurations to allow multiple main methods to be run at once without needing to run each main method one at a time.
 This allows for fast testing in Intellij.
 This is not required to run multiple main methods in Eclipse as Eclipse already has this functionality built in.
+    * Moved Elevator Selection to Scheduler and reworked IntermediateHost to allow for selection of elevators to work properly
   </details>

   ### Contributions